magzim21/template/README.md

 ### Githooks
 #### My favourite
-`.githooks` directory
+Does not install anything.
+Move `./.git/hooks` to `./.githooks` and let everyone know that you use hooks.
 `git config core.hooksPath .githooks`

 #### Or pre-commit
 [pre-commit doc](https://pre-commit.com/)

 #### Or husky
 `./.husky` directory
-Husky is a great vesatile tool, but it requires npx
+Husky is a great vesatile tool, but it requires `npx`.
 Do `npx husky install` to install **githooks** into this repo.
-`.husky/commit-msg` enforces commit messages to follow [conventional commits](https://www.conventionalcommits.org/en/v1.0.0/).
+Check `.husky/commit-msg` (the file in this repo) enforces commit messages to follow [conventional commits](https://www.conventionalcommits.org/en/v1.0.0/).
 In this repo `.commitlintrc.yaml` is for this purpose.